BS 7671 Compliant

 • Zero neutral current

-• Use three-phase mV/A/m values
+• Use the three-phase mV/A/m column

-• Compare against 5% of 400 V
+• Compare against a percentage of 400 V

-Unbalanced Load
+Unbalanced load

 • Different current on each phase